The k-aggregation Closure for Covering Sets: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel way of showing the polyhedrality of general cutting-plane closures, by characterizing the number of extreme rays of one specific closed convex cone.
-We also propose a new family of valid inequalities for general convex set, which might be interesting in its own right.
-Due to the lack of specificity for our polyhedrality characterization, this is not a one-size-fits-all approach, and in most cases further argument is inevitable.
-That being said, we do believe that such approach can help us tackle most polyhedrality problems from a different angle, and further investigation might be of independent interest.
+In this paper, we propose a novel way of showing the polyhedrality of general cutting-plane closure, by characterizing the extreme rays of one specific pointed closed convex cone.
+Using this proof technique we close the remaining open problem left in Bodur et~al. \cite{bodur2017aggregation}, showing that the $k$-aggregation closure of a non-polyhedral covering set is still a polyhedron.
+Due to the lack of specificity for our proof technique, this is not a one-size-fits-all approach, and in most cases further argument is inevitable.
+That being said, we do believe that such approach can help us tackle more polyhedrality problems from a different angle, and further investigation might be of independent interest.